 Welcome!
 Do you wish to become a scholar and a practitioner who works with individuals, couples, groups, and organizations?
-Consider the APA accredited Counseling Psychology (CoPsych) program.
+Consider our APA accredited Counseling Psychology (CoPsych) specialization.

-Our program has been accredited by the American Psychological Association since 1959 and is one of the oldest accredited counseling psychology programs in the country.
-It has a long history of producing outstanding graduates who practice in academic and applied fields all around the country and the world.
+As one of the oldest accredited counseling psychology programs in the country, we have been accredited by the American Psychological Association since 1959.
+We have a long history of producing outstanding graduates who practice in academic and applied fields all around the country and the world.

-Our program includes a Masters degree training that can help students to either become eligible to be licensed as a mental health practitioner or to continue with a doctoral training.
-The Masters program contains two tracks: community and school counseling.
+Our Masters degree training can help students to either become eligible to be licensed as a mental health practitioner or to continue with a doctoral training.
+The Masters degree contains two tracks: community and school counseling.

 The Co Psych faculty and students are specifically involved in the following areas: